-The lands to the north of the village have been zoned to provide for the residential expansion in line with the growth projections as provided in Section 4 of the Local Area Plan.
+The lands to the north of the village have been zoned to provide for residential expansion in line with the growth projections as provided in Section 4.
 Given the size of the area in relation to the existing village it is considered appropriate that these lands should be developed in accordance with some key parameters and that a number of key projects and facilities need to be provided in tandem with the provision of housing.